-Data Synthesis
+Data synthesis

 The data synthesis process involved a narrative approach, as meta-analysis was not deemed appropriate due to expected heterogeneity among included studies.
-The results of several studies were combined and grouped by topic to give a full picture of sign language and how it affects the language development of hearing-impaired children.
+The results of the studies were combined and grouped by topic to provide a full picture of the effects of sign language on the language development of hearing-impaired children.